aclblaj/vdb/README.md

 # vdb

-This projects is a database project oriented on the JEE technologies.
+The main project is a database project based on the JEE technologies.
 It uses Wildfly, PostgreSQL, JPA, CDI, Primefaces to access and present data from a database.

+There are three projects:

+1) gc-a0 : JPA projects for working with database (data model project)

+2) gc-a1 : Web project (Primefaces facelet project with CDI, Java beans, etc)

+3) gc-a2 : Web project for publishing RESTfull web services using also the gc-a0 data

 In the following are presented the steps needed to compile, deploy and test the project.